Featured in...

 Note: If the operator issues a ticket before the 10-minute period has elapsed, the charge should be cancelled!

-Good excuses to appeal a Parking Eye Scotland fine
+Good excuses to dispute a fine

 You could appeal a Parking Eye fine if the following applies: